fpeterek/strojove-uceni/airline-fares/README.md

 start lower as the aircraft is mostly empty.
 As the seats get more and more sold out, the ticket prices creep up, as the airline tries to create a sense of urgency and sell expensive tickets to people in need.
 However, the prices then seem to drop drastically for the very last available seat on the plane.
 Why is that?
-It could be because the airline are making last minute offers one day before the flight, but it could also be because the passenger can no longer choose their seat, as all the other seats have already been reserved, and the passenger is unlikely to sit alone or get a desirable seat.
+It could be because the airlines are making last minute offers one day before the flight, but it could also be because the passenger can no longer choose their seat, as all the other seats have already been reserved, and the passenger is unlikely to sit alone or get a desirable seat.